MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-remove-and-reapply-item-entries.md

 >
 >  **You cannot perform this action because entries for item \<item\> are unapplied in the Application Worksheet by user \<user\>.**

-## <a name="to-reapply-an-item-application-by-using-the-application-worksheet"></a>To reapply an item application by using the Application Worksheet
+## To reapply an item application by using the Application Worksheet

 1. Choose the ![Lightbulb that opens the Tell Me feature 2.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Application Worksheet**, and then choose the related link.
 2. The **Application Worksheet** page opens displaying existing item ledger entries for all items.